JI facing internal issues as party’s KP chief resigns

 A member of the executive council told The News that the committee had suggested that Mushtaq Ahmad Khan should focus attention on his role in the Senate.
 He said the committee was not satisfied with his performance as the party's provincial chief during the general election.

-The member said that the committee had also made an observation about the party’s central chief Sirajul Haq that he should not have contested the general election for the National Assembly as he had already been serving as a senator.
-However, the committee’s ‘findings’ about Mushtaq Ahmad Khan were more specific and it led him to resign.

-Some reports suggested that the committee’s ‘findings’ were not based on solid grounds and even facts had been distorted in it.
+The member said that the committee had also made an observation about the party's central chief Sirajul Haq that he should not have contested the general election for the NA as he had already been serving as a senator.
+However, the committee's 'findings' about Mushtaq Khan were more specific and it led him to resign.
+Some reports suggested the committee's 'findings' were not based on solid grounds and even facts had been distorted.
 The executive council also neither approved the report nor rejected it, a source privy to the meeting said.
-But after the meeting, Mushtaq Ahmad Khan was heard saying that he had lost the moral ground to hold the office anymore.
+But after the meeting, Mushtaq Ahmad Khan was heard saying that he had lost the moral ground to hold the office.

 PESHAWAR: Still struggling to recover from the humiliating defeat it had suffered in the 2018 general election, Jamaat-e-Islami (JI) is facing internal issues which have complicated the situation for a party considered the most organised democratic political force.